Service Overview

 Our Approach

-Our work is relational, structured, and consent-led.
+Our work is structured, collaborative, and consent-led.

-• Clarify priorities and realistic next steps
+- helping clarify priorities and next steps

-• Break complex information into manageable pieces
+- breaking down complex information into manageable stages

 What This Makes Possible

-🌿 How Support Works
+How Support Works

-What Advocacy Bridge does not provide
+What Advocacy Bridge Does Not Provide

 Need to Self-Refer?